junxit/us-congress-bills-112/bill.md

 ## § 5.
 Procedures for gathering comments

-Section 609 of title 5, United States Code, is amended by striking subsection (b) and all that follows and inserting the following:
+Section 609 of title 5, United States Code, is amended by striking subsection (b) and all that follows through the end of the section and inserting the following:

 > - **(b)**
 >   - **(1)** Prior to publication of any proposed rule described in subsection (e), an agency making such rule shall notify the Chief Counsel for Advocacy of the Small Business Administration and provide the Chief Counsel with—